ajonnavittula/CarND-Path-Planning-Project/submission/Model_Documentation.md

 ## Reflection

 This implementation of the path planning project is influenced heavily by the Q&A session held by Aaron and David.
 The three major components of the path planner are trajectory generation, behavior planning and sensor fusion.
-Each one of them is discussed in detail below.
+They are discussed in detail below.

 ### Trajectory Generation